danielepanizzolo03/danielepanizzolo03/README.md

 <h3 align="center">About Me</h3>

 <p align="center">
   I'm a dedicated student at the University of Padua, where I'm studying Statistics for Economics and Business.
-My journey is fueled by a profound passion for numbers and their power to unlock the mysteries of economic phenomena.
+My journey is fueled by a profound passion for numbers.
 My approach combines rationality with critical analysis, driven by an unwavering ambition.
 This blend guides me as I navigate through complex theories and statistical applications, striving to understand and predict the intricacies of economics.
 </p>

 - 👨‍💻 All of my projects are available at [https://github.com/danielepanizzolo03?tab=projects](https://github.com/danielepanizzolo03?tab=projects)